mwood77/winderoo/README.md

 * Simple setup.
 Flash the firmware and File System with a few clicks, then connect your phone (or other device) to the winder's setup wifi network & add it to your home network.
 * There's no app required!
 You control it from a web browser.
 * Minimal electronics / programming experience required
-* Web UI is fully tranlated into 5 langauges (more are welcome!)
+* Web UI is fully translated into 5 languages (more are welcome!)

 ### Winderoo Requires a Different Microcontroller